Breast Augmentation Implants

 You should be able to return to work within a few days, depending on the level of activity required for your job.

 Follow your surgeon’s advice on when to begin exercises and normal activities.
 Your breasts will probably be sensitive to direct stimulation for two to three weeks, so you should avoid much physical contact.
 After that, breast contact is fine once your breasts are no longer sore, usually three to four weeks after surgery.

 Your scars will be firm and pink for at least six weeks.
 Then they may remain the same size for several months, or even appear to widen.
 After several months, your scars will begin to fade, although they will never disappear completely.

 Routine mammograms should be continued after breast augmentation for women who are in the appropriate age group, although the mammography technician should use a special technique to assure that you get a reliable reading, as discussed earlier.

 For many women, the result of breast augmentation can be satisfying, even exhilarating, as they learn to appreciate their fuller appearance.

 Even if you believe your implants are functioning well, it is important that you follow-up as directed with your plastic surgeon to assess the condition of your breast implants.
 In addition, whether you choose to have breast implants or not, it is essential to your health that you practice a monthly breast self-exam and schedule regular diagnostic breast screenings.

 Your decision to have breast augmentation is a highly personal one that not everyone will understand.
 The important thing is how you feel about it.
 If you’ve met your goals, then your surgery is a success.

-Please contact Dr. Peterson today at (281) 836-4576 for more information regarding breast augmentation (boob jobs), or any of the other plastic surgery procedures offered at his office in Houston, TX.
-A new and better you is only a phone call away!
+Please contact Dr. Robert Peterson today at (281) 836-4576 for more information regarding breast augmentation implants (boob jobs), or any of the other plastic surgery in Houston.
+A new and better you are only a phone call away!